phuongvietdang1912-BA/business-analytics-portfolio/README.md

-# Phuong Viet Dang — Business Analytics Portfolio
+# Phuong Viet Dang -Business Analytics Portfolio

 Business Analytics professional combining a Master's degree (Deakin University) with 4+ years of CRM and customer-data experience at Microsoft.
-I translate business problems into analytical solutions using **SQL, Python, and Power BI** — and communicate insights to both technical and non-technical stakeholders.
+I translate business problems into analytical solutions using **SQL, Python, and Power BI** -and communicate insights to both technical and non-technical stakeholders.

 This repository collects three end-to-end projects, each built around a real business problem and focused on **actionable insight, not just analysis**.